mattwire/com.uk.andyw.pdfreceipt/README.md

 * tpl_name: template name (eg. SOM)
 * pid: Participant ID (to generate an event receipt)
 * mid: Membership ID (to generate a membership receipt)
+* ctid: Contribution ID (to generate a contribution receipt)
 * cid: Contact ID (to generate a receipt based on contact ID, latest contribution/membership etc. (a bit of guesswork is done by the code)).

 #### Example: